Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Study 2: Modeling Substitution Errors in Naturalistic Productions

 \emph{Produced}$(w_i)\sim$ Log Unigram Predictability + Log Forward predictability + (Noisy) Semantic Distance + (Noisy) Phonetic Distance \\

 where $w_i$ is a word in the vocabulary and \emph{Produced}$(w_i) = 0$ if the word is not the observed substitution (i.e., if the word is an alternative or target) and \emph{Produced}$(w_i) = 1$ if $w_i$ is the observed substitution.
 Put differently, the model learns the weights that best predict the observed lexical mis-selection in context.
-A positive model coefficient indicates that an increase in the predictor leads to an increase in the log-odds of a word $w_i$ being the observed substitution, thereby facilitating mis-selection.
-In comparison, a negative coefficient indicates that an increase in the value of the predictor decreases the log-odds of a word being the observed error, hence inhibiting its production \emph{as an error}.
+A positive model coefficient indicates that an increase in the predictor leads to an increase in the log-odds of a word $w_i$ being the observed substitution.
+That is, it facilitates erroneous production of the word.
+By comparison, a negative coefficient indicates that an increase in the value of the predictor reduces the log-odds of a word being the observed error, hence inhibiting its production \emph{as an error}.
 Similar to Study 1, we generate three variants of this model with (i) relative backward predictability (Model 2a), (ii) conditional PMI (Model 2b), and (iii) both relative backward predictability and conditional PMI (Model 2c) to examine the unique and redundant contributions of these measures.
+See Appendix \ref{app:study2-stat-model-specs} for specifications of all the logistic regression models used in these analyses.